dstepanets/Filler/README.md

 Two players take turns placing randomly generated pieces on a rectangle map.
 They earn a point for each covered square of a map.
 A piece must overlap one and only one square of 'friendly' territory, all other squares of its placement must be free.
 The game stops as soon as a given piece can no longer be placed.
 Wins the player who covered the larger area of a map.

-The goal of this project is to write a bot which can win at least 3 of 5 games with every provided bot.
+The goal of this project is to write a bot that can win at least 3 of 5 games with every provided bot.

 *This is the project of the Algorithms branch of the School 42 curriculum.*